 Also known as a bondable lease, the most extreme form of NNN Lease, in which the tenant is responsible for all property related risks.

-The rate at which rentable space is leased within a market or submarket over a given period of time.
+Absorption is the rate at which rentable space is leased within a market or submarket over a given period of time.
 Gross absorption measures total square feet

 An independent person, company, or entity that enters into a written agreement with the exchanger to facilitate the transfer of proceeds from the buyer of the relinquished property to the exchanger and from the exchanger to the seller of the replacement property to effect a tax deferred exchange under IRC Section 1031.

 A tax on the assessed value of real or personal property.
 Translated from Latin to mean “according to value”, ad-valorem taxes are based upon the monetary value of the asset or good.
 Common ad-valorem taxes seen in practice are property taxes, sales taxes, and taxes on import goods.
 Ad-valorem taxes can be transactional or assessed yearly.
 To provide an example, an 8% sales tax is based on the monetary value of the good being purchased, and is transactional based, as it only applies when a good is being bought or sold.
 Likewise, a 7% property tax in Travis County is based on the monetary value of the land as determined by a government assessor, however, is paid annually.

 An adjustable rate mortgage, or ARM for short, is a mortgage loan which does not have a fixed interest rate throughout its term.
 With an adjustable rate mortgage (ARM) the interest rate is subject to periodic adjustment.
 The rate adjustment may be based on any time period (daily, monthly, quarterly, semi-annually, annually, etc.) and the adjusted rate is typically expressed as a spread or margin over a defined index rate.
 Typical index rates include LIBOR, Prime Rate, and the 30-Day US Treasury rate.

-The original purchase price of an asset plus its acquisition costs plus any capital improvements less the cumulative depreciation deductions
+Adjusted basis is the original purchase price of an asset plus its acquisition costs plus any capital improvements less the cumulative depreciation deductions

 The amount of money an investment generates after any tax liabilities have been paid.
 The first step in calculating after-tax cash flow is determining taxable income, then applying the appropriate marginal tax rate to produce one’s tax liability.
 As stated by the IRS, there are several deductions a taxpayer may claim that reduces taxable income, and thus his or her’s tax liability.
 Common deductions include mortgage interest payments and depreciation.
 To provide an example, say a property generates $500,000 of Net Operating Income.
 Now assume that annual depreciation for the property is $400,000, taxable income would be $100,000.
 If an investor falls into a marginal income tax bracket of 35%, the tax liability would be $35,000.
 Deducting this number from the pre-tax income of $500,000, after-tax cash flow would equate to $465,000.

-An investment in asset classes other than the three traditional asset types (stocks, bonds, and cash).
+Alternative investment is an investment in asset classes other than the three traditional asset types (stocks, bonds, and cash).
 Most alternative investments are held

 Defined as a desirable or useful feature of a building or place, amenities look to provide comfort and convenience for tenants occupying the property.
 Amenities encompass additions that are in excess of the basic needs of an individual, and usually include features such as pools, workout facilities, and internet.

-Paying off debt over a period of time with a fixed repayment schedule in regular installments.
+Amortization is paying off debt over a period of time with a fixed repayment schedule in regular installments.
 Monthly mortgage payments are often comprised of

-The tenant that acts as the primary draw to a commercial property.
+Anchor tenant is the tenant that acts as the primary draw to a commercial property.
 It is usually the largest tenant in a shopping center or retail development.
 A common example is a grocery store.

-An estimate of a property’s fair market value by an authorized person with applicable knowledge and expertise.
+Appraisal is an estimate of a property’s fair market value by an authorized person with applicable knowledge and expertise.
 Appraisals can be used for taxation

 Appreciated property is a property that has increased in value over time.
 This increase can occur for a number of reasons including increased demand or weakening supply,

 The monetary value of property determined for tax purposes.
 Assessed values are given by government assessors, and act as the basis for property taxes.
 Each tax district has a different method for conducting assessments, although all tend to rely upon similar factors such as comparable home sales, replacement value, and any income being generated from the property.
 Assessed values are typically less than private appraisal valuations in most jurisdictions, as assessed values act as a percentage of fair market value.
 In Mississippi, for example, the assessed value is just 10% of the determined fair market value for single-family, residential real property.1 While market values may fluctuate substantially, increasing or decreasing every year, assessed values tend to be less volatile.
 This is commonly due to state legislation limiting how much the assessed value of a property may increase year to year.
 In Oregon, for example, it is prohibited that the assessed value of land, that has not been improved from the previous year, increase in value more than 3% from the prior year.2

 A local government official who determines the assessed value of taxable property in a county or municipality.
 This valuation is used to determine the tax basis for a property in a given area.
 After being appointed or elected, assessors are trained in common property appraisal techniques, reaching a degree of certification that varies city to city.
 In some cases, continuing education or even no certification is required for an assessor to maintain his or her status.

 A group of investments that behave similarly in the market, and are subject to the same regulations.
 Today, the three main asset classes recognized are equities, bonds, and cash equivalents.
 Although real estate and commodities are included by some professionals as well, these investments typically fall in the alternative investment category.
 Investments within an asset class are associated based on their underlying fundamentals.
 For example, fixed income investments are grouped because of their similar financial structure, and equities are grouped together because of what they represent and how they are traded.
 Because the fundamentals of each class differs, each represents a different risk and return profile.
 By allocating across different asset classes, investors may be able to achieve a degree of diversification in their portfolio.
 Diversification, however, does not guarantee profits or protect against losses.